neondatabase/website/content/docs/get-started-with-neon/production-checklist.md

 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
 ```

-The statistics gathered by this extension requires little overhead and lets you quickly look up stats like:
+The statistics gathered by this extension require little overhead and let you quickly access metrics like:

 - [Most frequently executed queries](/docs/postgresql/query-performance#most-frequently-executed-queries)
 - [Longest running queries](/docs/postgresql/query-performance#long-running-queries)
 - [Queries that return the most rows](/docs/postgresql/query-performance#queries-that-return-the-most-rows)

-To learn more about monitoring resources and metrics in Neon, check out our [Monitoring](/docs/get-started-with-neon/monitoring) page.
+To learn more about monitoring resources and metrics in Neon, check out our [Monitoring](/docs/introduction/monitoring) page.

 ## Create staging or test branches